visual-framework/vf-wp/wp-content/plugins/vf-global-header-container/README.md

 # Global Header (container)

-Display the Beta notification from the Content Hub.
+Display the EMBL global header from the Content Hub.

 ## Configuration